About

 But what is it that defines a great chocolate chip cookie recipe?
 After all, there are dozens and dozens of chocolate chip cookie recipes online.
 And so many of them claim to be the BEST.
 So, I went right ahead and did the same.

-An overhead view of chocolate chip cookies placed on a white table top with more chocolate chips sprinkled on the table top.
+Overhead view of chocolate chip cookies on a white surface with more chocolate chips sprinkled around them.

-I’ve tested variations of my classic chocolate chip cookie recipe to find out how to alter the texture and flavor for optimal results.
+I’ve tested variations of my classic chocolate chip cookie recipe (two of my favorite variations are these double chocolate chip cookies and these s’mores cookies!) to find out how to alter the texture and flavor for optimal results.
 I tested the effect of tweaking each of these ingredients,

 • Butter